A Statistical Analysis for Per-Instance Evaluation of Stochastic Optimizers: Avoiding Unreliable Conclusions: Acknowledgements

 \subsection{Number of Repeats and Hyperparameter Optimization}

-The number of repeats also plays an important role in performing a reliable hyperparameter optimization (HPO).
-If the metric's estimate carries significant uncertainty with it, the HPO will not be able to converge to a truly optimal set of hyperparameters.
-This is because the HPO may assume a set of hyperparameters to be better than another set, while it is indeed worse.
-To demonstrate this, we run another experiment on the same 4-SAT problem.
-We keep the number of iterations at $5000$, but use two different values for $w$: $0.2$ and $0.25$.
-The results are presented in Table~\ref{tab: real data success w}.
+The number of repeats also plays an important role in conducting a reliable hyperparameter optimization (HPO).
+If there is significant uncertainty in the metric's estimate, the HPO will not be able to converge to a truly optimal set of hyperparameters.
+This is because the HPO may identify a set of hyperparameters to be better than another set, while it is indeed worse.

+To demonstrate this, we solve uf100-0658.cnf from the \texttt{uf100-430} family using two walk probability values $w = 0.48$ and $w = 0.52$.
+These values are a slight deviation from the default value of $w = 0.5$, and a hyperparameter optimizer may decide to explore lower or higher walk probabilities to improve the performance, given the results for $w = 0.48$ and $w = 0.52$.
+The experiment's results are presented in Table~\ref{tab: real data success w}.

-Based on only $n = 100$ repeats, one would choose $w = 0.2$ over $w = 0.25$, as it provides about a $12$ percent improvement in $R_{99}$.
-However, if we run the experiment with $n =$ 10,000 repeats, we see that running the optimizer with $w = 0.25$ indeed outperforms running it with $w = 0.2$ by about $18$ percent.
+Based on running HPO using only $n = 100$ repeats, the HPO algorithm chooses $w = 0.52$ over $w = 0.48$, as it provides about an $11$ percent improvement in $R_{99}$.
+However, using $n =$ 10,000 repeats, the opposite is the case: running the WalkSAT algorithm with $w = 0.48$ outperforms running it with $w = 0.52$ by about $11$ percent.

-We demonstrate the utility of our statistical analysis and the importance of choosing the right number of repeats for finding $\CETSopt$.
-For this purpose, we use the same $4$-SAT problem as before and solve it with a WalkSAT-SKC solver with $w = 0.5$.
-In this experiment, we use ITS as the $\CETS$ metric, defined as

-where $i$ is the number of WalkSAT-SKC iterations.
-To find $\CETSopt$, we optimize over $1 \leq i \leq 5000$ according to the formulation~\eqref{eq: opt CEST} in Section~\ref{subsec: metrics overview}.
-The results for $\CETSopt$, its confidence interval, and the optimal number of iterations $i^*$ are given in Table~\ref{tab: CEST opt}.

-Two important observations can be gleaned from this table.
-First, running the experiment with $n = 100$ repeats results in a significant underestimation of $\CETSopt$, with about $50$ percent error.
-Also, the $\CIa$ for the optimized $\CETSopt$ is very large, spanning almost two orders of magnitude.
-As $n$ is increased, the $\CIa$ for $\CETSopt$ significantly shrinks.
-The estimation error for $\CETSopt$ is about only $3$ percent for $n =$ 10,000.

-The second observation is that $i^*$ changes significantly the number of repeats is increased.
-The value of $i^*$ determines the optimal strategy for running the optimizer to achieve $\CETSopt$.
-A small value of $i^*$ means the optimal strategy is to run WalkSAT-SKC in the fail fast mode, that is, with a small number of iterations and restarting it frequently.
-On the other hand, having larger values of $i^*$ means utilizing the optimizer in patient mode, where it is run for a few long, but highly successful repeats.
-Based on Table~\ref{tab: CEST opt}, the conclusion from the results for $n = 100$ is to run WalkSAT-SKC in the fail fast mode.
-On the other hand, the results for $n =$ 10,000 suggest running WalkSAT-SKC in the patient mode.
-Due to the much higher confidence in the results for $n = $ 10,000, the optimal strategy is indeed to use the patient mode.